 - your aunt or uncle (only if they usually live in Australia and are either a citizen/permanent resident of Australia or an eligible New Zealand citizen)

-A loan statement from financial institution:
+A loan statement from a financial institution:

 Why you need Bank Statement for Student Visa?

 This is required by almost all countries to ensure that the applicants who are applying for student visa have enough funds to pay their tuition fees and their intended stay in that country.
-Australia and other countries do not want foreign applicant to access public fund or face hard time during their studies so before granting visa they make sure you have enough funds for all possible expenses.
+Australia and other countries do not want a foreign applicant to access public fund or face a hard time during their studies so before granting visa they make sure you have enough funds for all possible expenses.